usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 # OSCAL from PDF

-In this project we acquire PDF documents and cast them into OSCAL as best we can.
+In this project we acquire PDF documents and cast them into OSCAL.

 Note that most such documents might be as efficiently tagged by hand as corrected by any other means.
-The goal here is not, however, only to produce an OSCAL version of a given document or information set, but to show how the information may be cast using a *traceable*, *replicable* and *validable*.
+The goal here is not, however, only to produce an OSCAL version of a given document or information set, but to show how the information may be cast using a method, and producing results, that are *traceable*, *replicable* and *validable*.

 ## Army Field Manual FM 6-22 on Leadership Development, in OSCAL, via NISO STS format

+Project goal: demonstrate OSCAL capabilities by capturing a well-structured and well-described representation of US Army Field Manual 6-22, *Developing Leaders*.

-The success of OSCAL is largely due to its excellent demonstration in the form of the OSCAL SP 800-53 - but other catalogs are wanting.
+Possibly, the success of OSCAL is partly due to its excellent demonstration in the form of the OSCAL SP 800-53.
+But if only for demonstration and to test design in deployment, other catalogs are wanting.
 (Possibly they exist, but are not shared.)
 We also want for good examples.

-Army Field Manual on Leadership Development FM 6-22, a descendant of FM 22-100 and kindred documents, makes a good example - while also making a good illustration of a means and method to create well-structured XML (OSCAL) data from an uncontrolled source.
+Army Field Manual on Leadership Development FM 6-22, a descendant of FM 22-100 and kindred documents, makes such an example - while also making a good illustration of a means and method to create well-structured XML (OSCAL) data from an uncontrolled source.

-(The source in question being, of course, controlled by its authors, just uncontrolled by us.
-We can discern meaning but we cannot dictate it.)
+*The source in question being, of course, controlled by its authors, just uncontrolled by us.
+We can discern meaning but we cannot dictate it.*

-FM 6-22 downloaded from
+FM 6-22 can be downloaded from https://rdl.train.army.mil/catalog/#/search?search_terms=FM%206-22
-https://rdl.train.army.mil/catalog/#/search?search_terms=FM%206-22

 Also see Leader Attributes from https://www.moore.army.mil/mcoe/sja/content/pdf/Leader%20Attributes.pdf

-Project goal: demonstrate OSCAL capabilities by capturing some structured parts of US Army Field Manual 6-22, *Developing Leaders*.

 Even a quick survey of this document shows a great richness and variety of structured data, currently enumerated and tabulated for view (mostly) but not yet queryable.

-This is a pity since evidently authors went to great trouble and expense to design and enforce regular patterns, which after being used to "paint" the information, are inaccessible.
+This is a pity since evidently authors went to great trouble and expense to design and enforce regular patterns, which after being used to "paint" the information, are inaccessible and ineffectual.

 Tagging in OSCAL or any of a number of other suitable formats would be an easy way to liberate this data.